The Dorchester Review: Contents

-His most recent book, Relentless Struggle: Saving the Army Reserve 1995-2019 (Durnovaria, 2019), which was informally peer-reviewed before publication by academics and senior military officers, including the former Commander of the Canadian Army, LGen Paul Wynnyk, who also wrote the foreword, explored how a series of Canadian defence ministers have failed to adequately support the army reserve since the early 1990s, following defence budget cuts under then Prime Minister Jean Chrétien, which, according to J. L. Granatstein severely strained both the Reserve's personnel and equipment.
-Champion himself joined the army reserve as a Private and underwent basic training at the age of 46.

 Controversies

 According to news reports, a 2019 Dorchester Review article by Champion entitled "Alberta’s Little History War," said that in Alberta classrooms, the "ongoing fad is that we need 'more' First Nations 'perspectives.'".
 He said this was faddish because he himself had got a "repetitive" dose of "oolichan, cedar masks, and Trickster stories" in his own elementary school experience during the 1970s.
 He criticized as "deplorable agitprop" the classroom activity to teach from an alleged Indigenous perspective —the KAIROS Blanket exercise—"brainwashes children into thinking of themselves as ‘settlers’ stealing the land — the kind of 'truth and reconciliation' that is not evidence-based but relies on 'knowledge keepers’ to 'foster truth.'"
 The blanket exercise has been widely used in Canada in response to the 2015 Truth and Reconciliation Commission (TRC) call for inclusion of indigenous history in school curriculum as essential for improved relationships with non-indigenous people.
 The TRC gathered approximately 7,000 testimonies from the survivors of residential schools over a six-year period—from 2008 to 2014, according to Justice Murray Sinclair.